gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 c.close()
 ```

-When started, this code block will consume messages in an endless loop, so if you use it in the same Zeppelin notebook, you will have to run the producer externally, i.e. using `kafkacat` or `kcat` as shown before but this time with the `-P` option to run it as a producer.
+When started, this code block will consume messages in an endless loop, so if you use it in the same Zeppelin notebook, you will have to run the producer externally, i.e. using `kcat` as shown before but this time with the `-P` option to run it as a producer.

 ```bash
 docker exec -ti kcat kcat -P -b kafka-1:19092 -t test-python-topic